 About Primula Supernova

 These English Primroses love the sun and shade, blooming early and profusely in both!
 Primula Supernova are a cheerful, colorful and fragrant start to the gardening season and will multiply throughout the years.
 Their height in bloom is about 10" and the deer never touch them in our garden.
 All the colors from this mix are truly sweet.
+If you remove the spent blooms you will get a new flush of blooms.
 The University of Georgia and the University of Vermont list Primula as deer resistant.

 Planting and Growing Primula Primrose